Domestic violence and abuse

 - emotional abuse.

-If you are the victim of an abusive relationship, you should get advice on your options, which may be to:-
+If you are the victim of an abusive relationship, you might want to:

 - report the violence to the police

-- stay in the present home and get the person who is harming you to leave
+- stay in your home and get the person who is harming you to leave

 Reporting the violence to the police